 There are several reasonable metrics with which to measure anonymity.
-Unlike the primitives in cryptography, which have similar information-hiding goals to anonymous communication and are in several cases closely related [34], the proper definitions for anonymity have not been settled.
+Unlike the primitives in cryptography, which have similar information-hiding goals to anonymous communication and are in several cases closely related [46], the proper definitions for anonymity have not been settled.
 This seems to be because the kinds of very strong guarantees that cryptographic constructions can satisfy have not been achieved by useful constructions for anonymous communication.
 The way to measure the anonymity that existing constructions do achieve is then less clear.

 In an anonymous-communication protocol, the adversary makes a series of observations of the network.
 There is a set of possible executions, including the execution that actually occurred, that are consistent with his observations.
 Metrics that are functions on this set are possibilistic in that they only consider which situations are possible.
-For a given agent and action, they include distribution on executions given his adversary.
+For a given agent and action, they include information that allows him to conclude that certain executions are very unlikely.
+To model this uncertainty, we can add a probability measure to executions.
+Then the adversary can infer a conditional probability distribution on executions given his adversary.
 Metrics that take into account the probability measure are probabilistic.
 For a given agent and action, the probabilistic metrics that have been proposed include

-- Boolean: whether it is possible that the agent didn't perform the action - ullet Anonymity set: the number of actors that may have performed the action
+- Boolean: whether it is possible that the agent didn't perform the action - Anonymity set: the number of actors that may have performed the action